menandmice/micetro_docs/guides/implementation/central_mssql.rst

   <databaseusername value="mmSuiteDBUser"/>
   <databasepassword value="plaintext:DBPASSWORD"/>

-the ``plaintext:`` directive in the password inputs allows you to enter the passwords in plaintext, which Central will automatically encrypt and replace with the hash during first startup.
+The ``plaintext:`` directive in the password inputs allows you to enter the passwords in plaintext, which Central will automatically encrypt and replace with the hash during first startup.

-An example ``preferences.cfg`` file for the Windows Authentication method should look like (databaseusername tag must be present and the value attribute must be set to empty string):
+An example ``preferences.cfg`` file for the Windows Authentication method should look like (``databaseusername`` tag must be present and the value attribute must be set to empty string):

 .. code-block::
   :linenos: